How to Dispose of a Christmas Tree Responsibly

 Did you know the UK uses around 8 million real Christmas trees each year?
 Sadly, only around 1 million are recycled or reused properly.
 The remaining trees often end up in landfill, where they contribute to unnecessary waste and greenhouse gas emissions.

 With a little care, that cycle can be broken.
-By choosing a responsible way to dispose of your Christmas tree, you can reduce waste and help give your tree a more meaningful second life.
+By choosing a responsible way to dispose of your Christmas tree, you can reduce waste and give something that played such a big part in Christmas a more meaningful second life.

 What to do with your Christmas tree after Christmas